At a Glance

 There are several popular ways to consolidate your debt, including:

-- Personal loan for debt consolidation: A personal loan can help you lower your interest rate and secure more favorable terms, as long as your credit score is in good standing.
+1. Personal loan for debt consolidation: A debt consolidation loan can help you lower your interest rate and secure more favorable terms, as long as your credit score is in good standing.

-- Balance transfer credit card: If you qualify, you might be able to transfer multiple debts to a new credit card, often with a low or 0% intro APR.
+2. Balance transfer credit card: If you qualify for a balance transfer credit card, you might be able to transfer multiple debts to a new credit card, often with a low or 0% intro APR.
 But be sure to pay off that balance before your promo period ends, or else you’ll be stuck paying a higher APR on your remaining balance.

 When debt consolidation is right for you